vechain/vechain-sdk-js/docs/templates/debug.md

 The `traceTransactionClause` method trace the transactions specified in the clause at the coordinates expressed in the `input` parameter.

-In this example the `thorClient` connects to the *testnet* to trace the clase at the coordinates specified in the `input` parameter.
+In this example the `thorClient` connects to the *testnet* to trace the clause at the coordinates specified in the `input` parameter.

 [example](examples/debug/debug-trace-contract-call.ts)